Names of Ho Chi Minh City: Sài Gòn

 Beginning in the 1620s, Prey Nôkôr was gradually settled by Vietnamese refugees fleeing the Trịnh–Nguyễn War further to the north.
-In 1623, Khmer king Chey Chettha II (1618–1628) allowed the Vietnamese to settle in the area, which they colloquially referred to as Sài Gòn, and to set up a custom house at Prey Nôkôr.
+In 1623, Khmer King Chey Chettha II (1618–1628) allowed the Vietnamese to settle in the area, which they colloquially referred to as Sài Gòn, and to set up a custom house at Prey Nôkôr.
 The increasing waves of Vietnamese settlers which followed overwhelmed the Khmer kingdom—weakened as it was due to war with Thailand—and slowly Vietnamized the area.
 Upon capturing the city during the Cochinchina Campaign in 1859, the French officially westernized the city's traditional name into "Saigon" (Saïgon).

 Since the time of original Vietnamese settlement, the informal name of Sài Gòn has remained in daily speech; apart from official matters, it is still the most common way to refer to the city inside Vietnam, despite an official name change after the end of the Vietnam War in 1975.
-Sài Gòn is still used to refer to the central district, District 1.
-Sài Gòn Railway Station in District 3, the main railway station serving the city, retains the name, as well as the city's zoo.
+Sài Gòn continued to informally refer to the central district, District 1, a portion of which was officially designated as Saigon ward in 2025.
+Sài Gòn Railway Station, the main railway station serving the city, retains the name, as well as the city's zoo.
 The name is also found in company names, book titles and even on airport departure boards: the IATA code for Tân Sơn Nhất International Airport is SGN.

 There is much debate about the origins of the name, the etymology of which is analyzed below.
 The Vietnamese most often write the name as Sài Gòn, in two words, following the traditional convention in Vietnamese spelling.
 Some, however, exceptionally write the name of the city as "SaiGon" or "Saigon" in order to save space or give the name a more Westernized look.

 In addition, both the names Saigon and Ho Chi Minh City appear within the official seal of the city.